 Imagine a situation where you were dealing with a customer who had a reasonable complaint but one that was new to you and to the organisation.
 What would you do to assist?

-Trying to find out: Ability to communicate tactfully; Ability to feel comfortable about approaching new, unstructured problems; customer service orientation; perhaps an ability to lead others.
+Trying to find out: Ability to communicate tactfully; ability to feel comfortable about approaching new, unstructured problems; customer service orientation; perhaps an ability to lead others.

 Good Answer: A good answer will give a relevant example via the STAR framework and will show a clear process of gathering information, evaluating ideas and using creative methods (e.g. analogies) to try and solve the issue.
 The answer will also show a candidate’s ability to think on their feet and a readiness to engage in tactful communication to keep the customer informed/engaged even when there is no answer, and to expend effort in order to provide a good customer service.